huanlin/blogger-to-hugo/README.md

 - If you didn't rename your xml file to "blog.xml" (step 3), you'll need to add command line arguments when you run this application.
 - My blog posts are using images from Google Drive, so I don't need to download images files, and I simply commented those code .
 - I don't care much about SEO, so I'm not sure whether those "data:blog.canonicalUrl" strings work or not.

+## Custom Modification

+After html files generated, you might want to do some more modification using a find and replace tool.
+For example:

+- Find "/s640/" and replace them with "/s1600/" so that original images are displayed instead of small sized version.
+- Find "<a name="more"></a>" and replace them with "<!--more-->" so that "read more" can be displayed in your posts.

+That's it.
+If anything missed here, feel free to create an issue.